mgonto/restangular/README.md

 * **Life360** is using Restangular to build the WebApp version of their platform
 * **Thomson Reuters** is using Restangular for the new Webapp they've built
+* **Quran.com** is using Restangular for their alpha/beta app and soon to be main site

 #Starter Guide